1jour1vin

 Wine rated (2025 guide) 100/100

-Stunning in every way, this wine has everything to please, and more!
-The bouquet is striking, blending flowers, black cherries, saffron, black raspberries, plums, smoke, licorice and a hint of citrus.
-The palate, sensual to the core, is even more exquisite, gaining in intensity with each passing minute.
-Silky, sexy, concentrated and perfectly balanced, this wine is remarkably fluid.
-The extraordinary sensation of fruit purity invites a second sip to fully savor every detail.
-The finish, which lasts an exceptional 60 seconds, gives way to a continuous wave of opulent fruit that lingers long after leaving the glass.
-This wine is composed of 53% Merlot, 46% Cabernet Franc and 1% Cabernet Sauvignon.
+Breathtaking in every way, this wine has everything to please, and much more!
+Its bouquet is striking, blending flowers, black cherries, saffron, black raspberries, plums, smoke, licorice, and a hint of citrus.
+The palate, sensual to perfection, is even more exquisite, gaining intensity with each passing minute.
+Silky, sexy, concentrated, and perfectly balanced, this wine is remarkably fluid.
+The extraordinary sensation of purity in the fruit invites you to take a second sip to fully savor every detail.
+The finish, with an exceptional length of 60 seconds, gives way to a continuous wave of opulent fruit that lingers long after leaving the glass.
+This wine is composed of 53% Merlot, 46% Cabernet Franc, and 1% Cabernet Sauvignon.
 An exceptional wine in the making, not to be missed if you can afford it.
-To be enjoyed between 2028 and 2065.
+Best enjoyed between 2028 and 2065.

 Tastingbook - Markus Del Monego